 It is not always easy to see a way through the challenges we face, but solutions come with understanding and education.
-To The Point, WGTE’s Public Media’s latest current affairs talk show helps make sense of the times we live in.
+To The Point with Doni Miller, WGTE’s Public Media’s current affairs talk show helps make sense of the times we live in.
 Host, Doni Miller, explores tough issues and asks the toughest questions while celebrating our heroes and the successes that help shape our community.

 Born in Louisville, Mississippi, Ms. Miller has more than 25 years of experience in the health care profession serving most of her time as a Senior Administrator at University Medical Hospitals and Community Health Centers.
 Presently Ms. Miller serves as the Chief Executive Officer of the Neighborhood Health Association (NHA), the largest Community Health Center system in Northwest Ohio.